tu134/drawing/README.md

 The main code having no much complexity which may call for extra comments or documentation and usage is illustrated by unit-tests and main app itself.
 I was using `Java 12` and `JUnit 4`.

 Assumptions.
-The application does not prompt the user when lines (wholly or partially) are drawn beyond the visible area.
-The visible part only will be drawn in this case.
+The application does not prompt the user when lines (wholly or partially) are beyond the visible area.
+Only visible part will be drawn in this case.

 ### Build and run ###